danielmoniz/life-and-games-blog/_posts/2012-02-13-manners-and-attitude.markdown

 to learn.
 I can then use this knowledge to further my own abilities in the future.

-In addition to the handle 'Paragon', which consistently reminds me of what I strive to achieve, I also have firmly rejected the standard 'gl hf' (good luck, have fun) introduction to a given game.
-Rather than wish a person luck in a strategy game, I would clearly prefer to wish them skill.
+In addition to the handle 'Paragon' which consistently reminds me of what I strive to achieve, I also have firmly rejected the standard 'gl hf' (good luck, have fun) introduction to a given game.
+Rather than wish a person luck in a strategy game, I would much prefer to wish them skill.
 If they are skilled and I win, I can be proud of my victory.
 If I lose against such a player, I have lessons to be gained.
 Lastly, luck plays a role in all games without perfect information (eg. fog of war in RTS games, or limited 90 degree view in an FPS),